-- Choose the folder or file that you need and right click on it, then use the feature on it.
+- Choose the folder or file that you need and right click on it, then use the

 - You can now search for hidden files with Funter.
 Simply type in the name of the file or folder that you have set as hidden in the search bar.